 \subsection{Prior Specification}

-Here we detail the prior specification of nested tree HDLM.
-The approach for other methods are similar and details are available in Supplementary Materials Section 2.
-The nested tree HDLM prior consists of five components: modifier tree structure, treed DLM structure, distributed lag effects, fixed effects of covariates, and the error variance.
-We have several goals in mind when shaping priors.
-First, as with BART, trees with fewer terminal nodes will help to stabilize the model.
-This is particularly true for the treed DLM where few terminal nodes provide a necessary constraint on the distributed lag effects.
-Second, the model should prioritize rules on modifiers that result in different DLM structures or effects to remove modifiers that do not differentiate subgroups.
-Third, we want to lower false window detection rates by shrinking the effects pertaining to subgroups and treed DLMs that poorly fit the data.
+The nested tree HDLM prior consists of five components: modifier tree structure, treed DLM structures, distributed lag effects, fixed effects of covariates, and error variance.
+We have several goals when specifying priors.
+First, as with BART, trees with fewer terminal nodes help to stabilize the model.
+This is particularly true for treed DLMs where few terminal nodes provide a necessary constraint on the distributed lag function.
+Second, the model should prioritize rules on modifiers resulting in different DLM effects to remove modifiers that do not differentiate subgroups.
+Third, we want to lower false window detection by shrinking effects for subgroups and treed DLMs that poorly fit the data.